Fishing is Fun Awards $400,000 to 8 Angling Projects

-In June 2017, Colorado Parks and Wildlife awarded grant funds of $400,000 to nine projects that aim to improve angling opportunities around Colorado.
+In June 2018, Colorado Parks and Wildlife awarded grant funds of $400,000 to eight projects that aim to improve angling opportunities around Colorado.
 This year’s approved projects were geared toward improved access, habitat building, restoration and lake renovation, as well as creating new piers and new ponds.

 The Fishing Is Fun program provides up to $400,000 in matching grants annually to local and county governments, park and recreation departments, water districts, angling organizations and others for projects to improve angling opportunities in Colorado.